 Back issues on microfilm, microfiche, and microprint are housed near the Olin Library Media Center on the lower or B Level.

-Journals, magazines, and newspapers are important sources for up-to-date information in all disciplines.
+Journals, news publications, and magazines are important sources for up-to-date information across a wide variety of topics.
 With a collection as large and diverse as Cornell's it is often difficult to distinguish between the various levels of scholarship found in the collection.
 In this guide we have divided the criteria for evaluating periodical literature into four categories: